Why Go to Graduate School?

-- You are excited about the intended discipline of study!
+- You are excited about your discipline!

 - You are confident in your career direction, and a graduate degree is required to pursue your profession of interest.

-- You have gathered information about different degrees and potential programs and feel you have found a good fit.
+- You have gathered information about different degrees and programs and feel you have found a good fit.

-Not So Good Reasons:
+Not So Good Reasons

 - You want a higher salary.